dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

 ![Link accounts completed](docs/linking3.png)

-Next, the wizard will instruct you to setup the `dockstore` command line tool after linking your accounts, and upon completetion you will be ready to use Dockstore.
+Next, the wizard will instruct you to setup the `dockstore` command line tool after linking your accounts, and upon completion you will be ready to use Dockstore.

 ![Link accounts](docs/linking4.png)